Compute

 Container information module

-This function is used to mask intrusion detection alarms of trusted containers.
-You can configure a trusted container whitelist based on the container name, organization name to which the image belongs, and namespace so that intrusion detection does not detect these trusted containers.
+You can configure a trusted container whitelist based on the container name, organization name to which the image belongs, and namespace.
+The container whitelist does not detect or generate alarms.

 Linux